 - Picnic tables are first come, first served.
 Some of our parks let you book a picnic area for large and small groups.

 - Propane barbecues are allowed in all parks.

-- Open-flame (charcoal/briquette/wood) barbecues are only allowed at:
+- When permitted, open-flame (charcoal/briquette/wood) barbecues are only allowed at:

 - Campfires aren’t allowed at any of our parks.

 Dogs are welcome